Cuprate/cuprate/storage/cuprate-blockchain/README.md

 - Allows concurrent readers

 ### 4.2 Trait
-`cuprate_blockchain` provides a set of `trait`s that abstract over the various database backends.
+`cuprate_database` provides a set of `trait`s that abstract over the various database backends.

 This allows the function signatures and behavior to stay the same but allows for swapping out databases in an easier fashion.